exosite-garage/stellaris_atdt_cloud/Readme.md

 This project demonstrates how to use a Stellaris Development Kit to send and receive data to/from the cloud via Exosite's Cloud Data Platform.
 The communication with the cloud is accomplished over HTTP with the Janus-RC GSM864Q GPRS modem.
-The project sends AT command over a UART to the Janus modem.
+The project sends AT commands over a UART to the Janus modem.
 The project functionality writes a 'Ping' value to the cloud and reads a value 'interval' from the cloud.
 Cloud information is shown on the on-board LCD screen.
 For some development kits with enough screen size, an option to read a